-- With a wooden spoon fold into each color 4 tbsp of almond flour and 1 tbsp of flour carefully.
+- With a wooden spoon fold into each color 4 tablespoon of almond flour and 1 tablespoon of flour carefully.
 Equally spread the meringue into the drawn circles till the outer lines.
 Make sure that they are almost the same in size and thickness.
 Bake one layer at the time for 17-20 minutes until dry and not too browned (very lightly browned is ok).
 Remove from the oven when dry to touch.
 Immediately flip over the parchment paper and remove the paper.
 Let cool to room temperature.

 - Mix butter with a handheld or stand mixer fitted with a whisk attachment on medium-high speed until creamy for about 2 minutes.
 Add about 1 + ½ - 2 cups sugar at the time and mix on low speed until combined.
 Add marshmallow cream and salt and mix to combine.
 Separate the buttercream into 8 bowls.
 Color with violet, indigo blue, blue, green, yellow, orange, and red in the same tone as your meringue layers are.
 Add white coloring to lighten up the colors if needed.
 Color the 8th bowl with blue and white to create a sky blue tone for the top of the cake.

 - Place a closed 9" springform ring on a cake board or cake stand.
 Place the violet meringue cake layer in the middle of the ring.
 Spread a bit of frosting underneath the cake layer that it doesn't move around while frosting.
 Then spread the violet frosting on top of the cake layer and till the edges of the springform ring that the bottom is evenly covered.
 Watch out that you don't color the inside of the ring higher than the violet layer ends if you want to have straight lines on the sides.
 The accuracy of your work affects the shape of the lines on the sides of the cake.
 Repeat with indigo blue, blue, green, yellow, orange, and finish with red on top.
 Spread remaining sky blue on top evenly.
 Chill for 4 hours or overnight.